Iran–Iraq War: Dawn Operations

-During Operation Dawn-2, the Iranians directed insurgency operations by proxy in April 1983 by supporting the Kurds in the north.
+During Operation Dawn 2, the Iranians directed insurgency operations by proxy in April 1983 by supporting the Kurds in the north.
 With Kurdish support, the Iranians attacked on 23 July 1983, capturing the Iraqi town of Haj Omran and maintaining it against an Iraqi poison gas counteroffensive.
 This operation incited Iraq to later conduct indiscriminate chemical attacks against the Kurds.
-The Iranians attempted to further exploit activities in the north on 30 July 1983, during Operation Dawn-3.
+The Iranians attempted to further exploit activities in the north on 30 July 1983, during Operation Dawn 3.
 Iran saw an opportunity to sweep away Iraqi forces controlling the roads between the Iranian mountain border towns of Mehran, Dehloran and Elam.
 Iraq launched airstrikes, and equipped attack helicopters with chemical warheads.
 While ineffective, it demonstrated both the Iraqi general staff's and Saddam's increasing interest in using chemical weapons.
 In the end, 17,000 had been killed on both sides, with no gain for either country.

-The focus of Operation Dawn-4 in September 1983 was the northern sector in Iranian Kurdistan.
+The focus of Operation Dawn 4 in September 1983 was the northern sector in Iranian Kurdistan.
 Three Iranian regular divisions, the Revolutionary Guard, and Kurdistan Democratic Party (KDP) elements amassed in Marivan and Sardasht in a move to threaten the major Iraqi city Suleimaniyah.
-Iran's strategy was to press Kurdish tribes to occupy the Banjuin Valley, which was within 45 km of Suleimaniyah and 140 km from the oilfields of Kirkuk.
+Iran's strategy was to press Kurdish tribes to occupy the Banjuin Valley, which was near Suleimaniyah and the oilfields of Kirkuk.
 To stem the tide, Iraq deployed Mi-8 attack helicopters equipped with chemical weapons and executed 120 sorties against the Iranian force, which stopped them 15 km into Iraqi territory.

 5,000 Iranians and 2,500 Iraqis died.
-Iran gained 110 km2 of its territory back in the north, gained 15 km2 of Iraqi land, and captured 1,800 Iraqi prisoners while Iraq abandoned large quantities of valuable weapons and war materiel in the field.
-Iraq responded to these losses by firing a series of SCUD-B missiles into the cities of Dezful, Masjid Soleiman, and Behbehan.
+Iran gained some of its former territory, as well as some Iraqi land, and captured 1,800 Iraqi prisoners while Iraq abandoned large quantities of materiel in the field.
+Iraq responded to these losses by firing missiles into the cities of Dezful, Masjid Soleiman, and Behbehan.
 Iran's use of artillery against Basra while the battles in the north raged created multiple fronts, which effectively confused and wore down Iraq.